Download of software

 CST's RTFreader

 The package consists of the source code (C++) of CST's RTFreader.
-After compilation for your preferred platform (Linux, Unix, Windows) the program can read a flat text file or RTF (Rich Text Format) file and convert it to segmented text with one sentence per line.
+The program can read a flat text file or RTF (Rich Text Format) file and convert it to segmented text with one sentence per line.
 Where full stops are missing the program uses lay-out information such as character size and typeface to decide where a sentence is ending.
 Optionally the program delivers tokenised output, and uses some heuristics to decide whether dots belong to a token or are sentence delimiters.
 You can supplement the tokenisation process with lists of abbreviations and MWU's.
 Such language dependent resources are not part of the package.

-CST uses this POS-tagger in many applications for the analysis of English texts (using Eric Brill's linguistic resources, in some cases with small adaptations) as well as Danish texts (with CST's linguistic resources).
+CST uses Eric Brill 's POS-tagger in many applications for the analysis of English texts (using Eric Brill's linguistic resources, in some cases with small adaptations) as well as Danish texts (with CST's linguistic resources).
 The distribution comprises Eric Brill's original distribution and a Zip-file with CST's software adaptations.
 Note that the training part of Brill's tagger is unchanged!
 We have made the following adaptations:

 • Reformatting from UNIX-style C to standard C++,